-During 2019, the Compensation Committee was comprised of Thomas J. Winkel, Jerry M. Bauer and Larry B. Hagness, with Mr. Winkel serving as Chairman.
-Mr. G. Larry Owens served as a director of our company, and as a member of the Compensation Committee, from the beginning of the year through August 30, 2019.
+During 2020, the Compensation Committee was comprised of Thomas J. Winkel, Jerry M. Bauer, Larry B. Hagness and Kathleen P. Iverson, with Mr. Winkel serving as Chairman.
 None of the members of the Compensation Committee has ever been an officer or employee of the Company.
-During 2019, no executive officer of ours served as a member of the board of directors or compensation committee of any entity that had an executive officer serving as a member of our Board of Directors or Compensation Committee.
-See "Related Party Transactions" for a description of transactions between us and Bauer Built, Inc., of which Mr. Bauer is the chairman of the board and chief executive officer and the principal stockholder.
+During 2020, no executive officer of ours served as a member of the board of directors or compensation committee of any entity that had an executive officer serving as a member of our Board of Directors or Compensation Committee.
+See "Related Party Transactions" for a description of transactions between us and Bauer Built, Inc., of which Mr. Bauer is the chairman of the board and chief executive officer, and between us and Durand Builders Service, Inc., of which Mr. Hagness is the chief executive officer and the principal stockholder.